andytill/erlyberly/README.md

 If the filter is empty then all data is shown.

+Show functions that are currently traced by setting `#t` as the function filter.

 ##### Trace between restarts

 When the target node VM gets restarted, erlyberly tries to reconnect and reapply the traces you had previously set.
 This is great for your dev workflow.
 Make a change, restart and your traces will be there waiting for you to retest.